issued from : H.S.J. Roe in

 Bar scale 0.1 mm unless indicated.

-Head and 1st thoracic segment fused, 4th and 5th partially fused.
+Head and 1st thoracic segment separate, 4th and 5th separate.